 - 1. Seek out their ideas and opinions on topics of interest, particularly their thoughts about people.
 Take the time to listen. - 2.
-Leave room for exploring ideas and possible solutions from their point of view as well as yours. - Take the initiative on details.
-If you agree to a task, assume responsibility to work out specific details because Persuaders tend to disregard the "how" of an agreement. - 4.
+Leave room for exploring ideas and possible solutions from their point of view as well as yours. - 3.
+Take the initiative on details.
+Since Persuader's do not enjoy working out the "how" of an agreement, it is helpful to assume responsibility for those details. - 4.
 If you disagree with a Persuader, avoid arguing.
 Refocus on expectations.
-Persuaders have a strong need to win an argument. - 5.
+Persuaders have a competitive drive to win arguments. - 5.
 Do not discuss all the details, but put expectations, agreements and understandings in writing. - 6.
 Allow time for socializing after the task is completed.